Ryu Hayabusa: Merchandise

 Ninja Gaiden II statues of Ryu were released in 2008 by First 4 Figures and NECA.
 Other action figures based on his Ninja Gaiden incarnations were made available by Kotobukiya in 2005 and One 2 One Collectibles in 2009.
 A limited-edition figurine of Ryu battling enemy character Regent of the Mask was included along with an art book and soundtrack in the 2012 collector's-edition release of Ninja Gaiden 3.
 In 2015, a 13" resin statue of Ryu was released by Multiverse Studios, available in variations of either his Ninja Gaiden III or classic series costumes and the base adorned with LED lights.

 Ryu has featured on decisively less Dead or Alive merchandise than his female counterparts.
 Epoch Co. distributed a Japan-exclusive action figure, while Koei Tecmo released a keychain and a three-dimensional poster in 2013 featuring Ryu and the Dead or Alive 5 Plus cast.

 Reception

-Since his 1988 debut, Ryu Hayabusa has been both critically and publicly received as a popular character in general video gaming.
-He was nominated in the "Best Character (Best Hero)" category of the 1989 and 1991 Nintendo Power Awards.
-In 2010, the magazine listed Ryu as one of the best ninja characters to appear on Nintendo consoles.
-GamesTM called him "easily one of the most athletic characters we've ever seen."
-In 2007, ScrewAttack ranked him as the sixth-"coolest" video game character.
-The Age ranked him the tenth-best character ever to appear on the Xbox series of consoles.
-GameSpot featured Ryu as one of the 64 choices in their 2009 "Greatest Game Hero" poll.
-UGO Networks included him in a selection of eleven game characters who needed their own live-action movie.
-In 2012, GamesRadar ranked the "particularly brutal good guy" 26th in their hundred "most memorable, influential, and badass" gaming protagonists.
-IGN held an online poll in 2008 asking readers whether Ryu or fellow ninja Joe Musashi (from Sega's Shinobi series) would win in a "Hero Showdown"; Ryu received a decisive 82% of the votes.
-Readers of the Japanese magazine Famitsu voted Ryu 43rd in a 2010 poll deciding the best video game character of all time.